- November 12, 2020

 - Posted by: sadie

-This is a question I’ve been asked several times since we entered the work-from-home world.
+This is a question I’ve been asked several times since many employees are now working from home.
 It’s a very revealing question – and my answer has two dimensions.

 The easy one is the ‘process’ dimension.
 There are numerous ways to track log in and log out times, count keystrokes, count transactions, count phone calls and record websites visited, so if you need this level of control over your people, fill your boots.